PennyLaneAI/pennylane/doc/introduction/circuits.rst

 "by hand", PennyLane offers **QNode collections** as a convenient way to define and run families of QNodes.

-QNode collections are a sequence of QNodes that:

-1. Have the same function signature, and

-2. Can be evaluated independently (that is, the input of any QNode in the collection does not depend on the output of another).
+QNode collections are sequences of QNodes that can be evaluated independently (that is, the input of any QNode in the collection does not depend on the output of another).

 Consider the following two quantum nodes: